 In Love and Light,

 Photo Credit: Colleen Piccolino

 Sandy received her BA in Communications at the University at Albany.
 After facing many sudden painful experiences while in college, she encountered a profound, deep-seated inner transformation that drastically shifted the direction of her life.
 She has been spent time reflecting and deepening her understanding on the spiritual awakening that brought birth to an earnest and empowering inward journey.
 She is a student of Leonard Perlmutter (Ram Lev) at the American Meditation Institute where she received a certification in the acclaimed The Heart and Science of Yoga Comprehensive Meditation course.
-She is a now a meditation teacher who devotes her life to speaking and writing about awaking to inner peace, self awareness, the philosophy of Yoga Science and Self care practices as a part of the healing in the consciousness of our human condition.
+She is currently enrolled in the AMI-MT certification program where she is learns comprehensive training to be a Meditational Therapist.
+Sandy is a meditation teacher who devotes her life to speaking and writing about awaking to inner peace, self awareness, the philosophy of Yoga Science and Self care practices as a part of the healing in the consciousness of our human condition.

 AMI Meditation: The Heart and Science of Yoga